Neuroling/SPINCO_SINEEG/Gen_stimuli/Gen_speech/README.md

 It should automatically create a project, but if not, create a project.

 ### Step 2 - Activate your project
 Activate your project by going to [Link2](https://console.cloud.google.com/apis/api/serviceusage.googleapis.com).
 If the link doesn't work, don't worry, just continue with the instructions.
-At some point you will get an error message telling you to activate your project with a link.
-Follow that link to activate your project.
+At some point you will get an error message telling you to activate your project.
+Follow the link in the error message to activate your project.

 ### Step 3 - Install the python client
 Once you have created (and maybe activated) your project, open a terminal and install the python client by running the following code taken from [Link3](https://cloud.google.com/python/docs/reference/texttospeech/latest) :